-Although the publication is primarily intended on training of new employees, it will also have its usefulness to re-train experienced employees.
+Although the publication is primarily directed at training of new employees, it will also addresses retraining of experienced employees.

-This document aims at helping the Plant Manager to select the proper safety training material when having the first contact with the new employee before the starts work.
-Selected material could be used to write a training programme for an existing employee who is being transferred to a new job or just to periodically refresh employees' knowledge on basic Safety rules and practices.
+This document aims to help the Plant Manager select the proper safety training material when making the first contact with the new employee before he/she starts work.
+Selected material could be used to write a training programme for an existing employee who is being transferred to a new job, or just to periodically refresh employees' knowledge on basic Safety rules and practices.